St. Tropez (self-tan brand)

 St. Tropez is a self-tan brand, specialising in self-tan, skin finishing treatments and bronzing cosmetics.
 The business was established in 1996.
+In 2010, it was acquired by PZ Cussons for £62m.

 Product range

 St Tropez has a range of products which include cosmetics, self-tanning products, skin perfecting & finishing products.

 Philanthropy

 St. Tropez works closely with the Prince's Trust and helped to raise £90,000 with its sponsorship of its first Spring Ball in 2009.
 It also participates in the charity’s Million Makers scheme, provides training via its staff for young people looking to gain additional skills in the workplace and has launched a Beauty steering group – led by CEO, Michelle Feeney.

 Skin Smart campaign

 In May 2009, St Tropez began the Skin Smart campaign by announcing the launch of a new beauty industry lobby group to campaign for stricter regulations on sun beds in the UK.
 This included the launch of a petition backed by Sian James MP that aims to ban sun beds for under- 18s.

 The All Parliamentary Parliament Lobbying Group*, which is being spearheaded by Sian James MP, is calling to ban all unmanned coin-operated sun beds in the UK, prevent any under 18 year old from using sun beds and introduce health and safety regulations for all sun bed shops, gyms and salons.